msLogicIsMagic/E-Commerce-Funnel-Analysis/README.md

 # E-Commerce-Funnel-Analysis

 The dataset for this project is sourced from the UC Irvine Machine Learning Repository.
-You can find the detailed explanation of the dataset and links to download the dataset at the link given below : https://archive.ics.uci.edu/dataset/352/online+retail
+You can find the detailed explanation of the dataset and links to download the dataset at the link given here : https://archive.ics.uci.edu/dataset/352/online+retail

 This dataset is a real world dataset sourced from a UK-based online retailer.
 This is a good sized dataset that will allow for advanced analytics while not being so huge as to slow down your system.